seanpatton1/rock-paper-scissors/README.md

 ### Testing User Stories

-* As a customer, I want to know the rules of the game before playing
+* As a customer, I want to know the rules of the game before playing.

-     - The rules for the game are set in the footer of the page
+     - The rules for the game are set in the footer of the page.

-* As a customer, I want to be able to compete again the computer
+* As a customer, I want to be able to compete again the computer.

-    - There is JavaScript set to allow the user to play against the computer
+    - There is JavaScript set to allow the user to play against the computer.

-* As a customer, I want and interesting design to help me engage with the game
+* As a customer, I want and interesting design to help me engage with the game.

-    - I have selected a colour scheme and design to help engagement
+    - I have selected a colour scheme and design to help engagement.

-* As a customer, I want to be able to track my correct answers
+* As a customer, I want to be able to track my correct answers.

-    - THe game shows the user how many correct answers both they have made and the computer
+    - THe game shows the user how many correct answers both they have made and the computer.

-* As a customer, I want to have a clear goal to win the game
+* As a customer, I want to have a clear goal to win the game.

-    - The game is designed as first to 10 with a display message telling the user who won
+    - The game is designed as first to 10 with a display message telling the user who won.

 ### Code Validation